30 Aug 2015

 Emotions: Can You Trust Them? (by James Dobson)

 James Dobson is a well-respected American doctor, psychologist and writer, at least in Christian circles.
-He was popular in the 1970s and 1980s, before the proliferation of parenting books, for his focus on ‘authoritative’ parenting, which he defined as the optimum mid-ground between permissiveness and authoritarianism.
-He was writing in an era when people were suffering the aftermath of the ultra-permissive 1960s, but was concerned that parenting should not swing the other way.
+He was popular in the 1970s and 1980s, before the proliferation of parenting books, for his focus on ‘authoritative’ parenting.
+He defined this as the optimum mid-ground between permissiveness and authoritarianism.
+He was writing in an era when people were suffering the aftermath of the ultra-permissive 1960s, and was concerned that parenting should not swing the other way.

 I’m pretty sure I’d read this many years ago, but it sat on our shelves until recently when I realised I couldn’t recall anything about it.
 I expected to disagree: to be told that emotions were inferior to the mind, or that I simply needed to be strong-willed to overcome even the strongest of emotions.
 I was pleasantly surprised.
 Dobson doesn’t play down emotions at all; he acknowledges their importance, and the involuntary nature of strong feelings.
 He doesn’t contrast them with reason, at all, but with the will.